EXCLUSIVE-Renault-Nissan boardroom fight masks French merger push

 In April, Macron raised the government's Renault holding to 19.7 percent from 15 percent in order to block Ghosn's proposed opt-out from the double voting rules at the company's shareholder meeting.

-Around the same time, the minister began pressing Ghosn to discuss a merger that would "preserve strategic French interests" including jobs at a combined company ideally based in France, the source said.
+Around the same time, Macron began pressing Ghosn to discuss a merger that would "preserve strategic French interests" including industrial jobs at a combined company ideally based in France, the source said.
 "But the group was never set up."

 Another French condition is that the government remains the main shareholder of the new group, officials have said.